Top 5 Best Low Vision Watches

 • The convenient day/date feature is easy to adjust

-• Large, bolded black numbers on white background for easy viewing
+• Large, bolded black numbers on a white background for easy viewing

 • Water-resistant to enhance durability and ease of use in wet environments